-Since 2003, the FS has expanded the types of activities that can be conducted without environmental review, increasing the number of types from 18 to 27.
-Some of the nine newer CEs include biomass fuel reduction projects, "small" timber sales, and forest plans.
-Additionally, the FS has modified its application of extraordinary circumstances.
-Previously, the rules appeared to preclude an action from being automatically categorically excluded if extraordinary circumstances, such as roadless areas or endangered species habitat, were present.
+circumstances.34 Previously, the rules appeared to preclude automatic use of a CE in the presence of extraordinary circumstances (e.g., roadless areas or endangered species habitat).
 The new rule gives the responsible official discretion to determine whether extraordinary circumstances warrant NEPA analysis and public involvement in otherwise exempt projects.
 Finally, the FS issued new regulations, in 36 C.F.R.
-Part 215, changing its notice, comment, and appeals procedures for land management planning, particularly including a change that a decision to use a CE could not be administratively appealed.
+Part 215, changing its notice, comment, and appeals procedures for land management planning, particularly including a change that a decision to use a CE could not be administratively appealed.35

 Judicial Action.
-The new CE appeals regulations (at 36 C.F.R.
-Part 215) were challenged.
-In 2005, a California federal court ruled that the regulations violated the Forest Service Decision Making and Appeals Reform Act (ARA; P.L.
-102-381, § 322; 16 U.S.C. § 1612, note) by excluding decisions from the public comment and appeals process and for other reasons.
-On appeal, the Ninth Circuit reversed the lower court, holding that the challenges to the regulations in Part 215 were premature, except for § 215.12(f).
-That section - which provided that CE projects could not be appealed - had been applied by the FS, and therefore was ripe for review.
+The new CE appeals regulation (at 36 C.F.R.
+Part 215) was challenged.
+In 2005, a California federal court ruled that the regulation violated the Forest Service Decision Making and Appeals Reform Act (ARA; P.L.
+102-381, § 322; 16 U.S.C. § 1612, note) by excluding decisions from the public comment and appeals process and for other reasons.36 On appeal, the Ninth Circuit reversed the lower court, holding that the challenges to the regulations in Part 215 were premature, except for § 215.12(f).37 That section - which provided that CE projects could not be appealed - had been applied by the FS, and therefore was ripe for review.
 The court held that the rule violated the ARA.

-Five of the new CEs, including those for fire management activities and limited timber harvesting, were challenged in the U.S. District Court for Alabama.
-In January 2007, the court upheld the regulations, finding that the FS complied with NEPA in adopting the CEs.
-The court also considered the regulations under Part 215.
+Five of the new CE types, including those for fire management activities and limited timber harvesting, were challenged in the U.S. District Court for Alabama.38 In January 2007, the court upheld the regulations, finding that the FS complied with NEPA in adopting the CEs.39 The court also considered the regulations under Part 215.
 It did not expressly consider § 215.12(f), which had been invalidated in August 2006 by the Ninth Circuit, although it refers to the Ninth Circuit decision.
 The Alabama court held that the issuance of the Part 215 rule followed NEPA.
-It refused
+It refused to consider ARA challenges to the Appeal Rule, finding they were not ripe for review because the rule had not been applied yet.